Macka323/chair/Documentation.md

 #### If you have ethernet access

 ##### Windows
-1. Go to command prompt and type `ssh <your username>@<you ip addres on the network>` and press enter and login with you password
+1. Go to command prompt and type `ssh "your username"@"you ip addres on the network"` and press enter and login with you password
 2. Type `sudo raspi-config`
 3. Go to System Options and then Warless LAN
 4. Type in your Wi-Fi credentials